What Is The Equivalent Fraction To 1/3

 Q: How do you find an equivalent fraction?

 A: To find an equivalent fraction, multiply both the numerator and the denominator of the original fraction by the same non-zero number.
-For example, to find an equivalent fraction for 1/3, you can multiply both numbers by 2, resulting in 2/6.
+To give you an idea, to find an equivalent fraction for 1/3, you can multiply both numbers by 2, resulting in 2/6.

 Q: What is the simplest form of a fraction?